 He is a member of the Editorial Boards of Bamboo and Silk (published by Brill), the Chinese Studies in History (Taylor & Francis Group, Routledge), the Bulletin of the Jao Tsung-I Academy of Sinology (Hong Kong), the Library of Classical Learning (The Jao Tsung-I Academy of Sinology, Hong Kong); the founding Associate Editor of bilingual (English-Chinese) Zhejiang University Journal of Art and Archaeology, the associate editor of Bulletin of the Jao Tsung-I Academy of Sinology (Hong Kong),

-His research interests include early Chinese art and archaeology, Chinese paleography, museology, collecting history and provenance studies, and historic conservation in modern China, and has published widely in both English and Chinese.
+His research interests include early Chinese art and archaeology, Chinese paleography, museology, collecting history and provenance studies, and historic conservation in modern China.

 Excavating the Afterlife: The Archaeology of Early Chinese Religion (Seattle: University of Washington Press, 2015), included in the Mellon Foundation’s Art History Publication Initiative Series, and won SAA (Society for American Archaeology) Honorable Mention-Book Award in the Scholarly Category (2016).

 Selected Fellowships, Awards, and Grants